OrestisTanis/bootcamp-assignment-2-spring-trainermvc/README.md

 <br/>

 **DB CONNECTION SETTINGS**
-You can change the settings regarding the connection with the database in /src/main/resources/application.properties file
+You can change the settings regarding the database connection in /src/main/resources/application.properties file